Recep Adiyaman

 A novel series of dihydropyridine-sulfonyl derivatives (AG-CHO and analogues A1-A7) were synthesized and structurally characterized.
 Molecular docking demonstrated favorable binding of these compounds to autophagy-associated and cancer-related targets, while molecular dynamics simulations confirmed A5 as the most stable ligand protein interactions.
 Functional assays in SKOV-3, MCF-7, A549, and EA.hy.926 cells using acridine orange staining and flow cytometry revealed significant autophagy induction.
 Among all tested compounds AG-CHO emerged as the most potent inducer of autophagy.
 Notably, derivatives such as A6 and A7 showed selective potency in endothelial cells, whereas A1, A5, and A7 were effective in A549 cells, indicating cell-specific activity.
 Collectively, this integrated computational and experimental study identifies A5 as the lead compound and highlights dihydropyridine-sulfonyl scaffolds as promising autophagy modulators and potential anticancer candidates for further preclinical development.

-Why it matters: Enhances small-molecule or peptide docking accuracy for targeted drug discovery.
+Why this matters: Enhances small-molecule or peptide docking accuracy for targeted drug discovery.

 Meeko: Molecule Parametrization and Software Interoperability for Docking and Beyond.